JLStockin/IntegraBond/README.markdown

 Note: due to the heavy overloading of the term 'transaction', IntegraBond substitutes two invented words for two different ideas:

-	A 'Tranzaction' is business affair between one or more parties;
-	it's governed by a Contract
+	A 'Tranzaction' is business affair between one or more parties.
+It's governed by a Contract.

-	An 'Xaction' is an auditable, Account-level movement of funds (a bank transaction).
+	An 'Xaction' is an auditable, Account-level movement of funds; in other words, a bank transaction.

 Major areas lacking implementation
 ----------------------------------